 Nothing says summer like roasting ooey-gooey marshmallows over a roaring campfire—or at one of the Bay Club’s many fire pits.
-However, if you’re looking to create those nostalgic flavors at home, we’ve scoured the interwebs to source these s’mores-inspired desserts that are easy-to-create and campfire-free in celebration of National S’mores Day.
+However, if you’re looking to create those nostalgic flavors at home, we’ve scoured the interwebs to source these s’mores-inspired desserts that are easy-to-create and campfire-free.

 Skinny S’mores Milkshakes (Recipe courtesy of Layers of Happiness)